rmadar/go-lhe2root-ttbar/README.md

-# go-lhe2root-ttbar
+# LHE to ROOT file converter for ttbar events

-Go tool to convert LHE file to root files based on gohep
+Go tool to convert LHE file to root files based on gohep,